-If you or your organisation have a commercial licence or academic award to use the software, you or your organisation are granted non-exclusive, limited access to the software for the term of the licence.
-These rights automatically expire when the term of the licence ends.
+If you or your organization have a commercial license or academic award to use the software, you or your organization are granted non-exclusive, limited access to the software for the term of the license.
+These rights automatically expire when the term of the license ends.

 Warranties and liabilities